Arkaeriit/reflet/assembler/README.md

 * -start-addr xxx: tell the linker that the code should start at the given address.
 * -ignore-start: if set, the program will not start at the "start" label but at the beginning of the first input file.
 * -wordsize xxx : set the wordsize to xxx (a number in bits).
+* -label-dump: if set, a dump of all labels will be printed just before linkage.

 ## Assembly language file